SR2CNN: Zero-Shot Learning for Signal Recognition: Related Work

 Moreover, the work \cite{hoang2019automatic} proposed an LPI radar waveform recognition technique based on a single-shot multi-box detector and a supplementary classifier.
 The work \cite{vanhoy2018hierarchical} proposed a more flexible network architecture with an augmented hierarchical-leveled training techniques to decently classify a total of 29 signals.
 O’Shea et al. \cite{o2018demonstrating} used both the auto-encoder-based communications system and the feature learning-based radio signal sensor to emulate the optimization procedure directly on real-world data samples and distributions.
 Baldini et al. \cite{baldini2018comparison} utilized various techniques to transform the time series derived from the radio frequency to images, then applied a deep CNN to conduct the identification task, finally outperforming those conventional dissimilarity-based methods.
 The work \cite{hiremath2019deep} trained a convolutional neural network on time and stockwell channeled images for radio modulation classification tasks, performing superior to those networks trained on just raw I-Q time series samples or time-frequency images.
 The authors for \cite{zhang2019deep} demonstrated the generality of the effectiveness of deep learning at the interference source identification task, while using band selection, SNR selection and sample selection to optimize training time.
 The work \cite{sankhe2019no} presented a novel system based on CNNs to “fingerprint” a unique radio from a large pool of devices by deep-learning the fine-grained hardware impairments imposed by radio circuitry on physical-layer I/Q samples.
 The work \cite{liang2019towards} proposed a DNN based power control method that aims at solving the non-convex optimization problem of maximizing the sum rate of a fading multi-user interference channel.
 Chen et al. \cite{chen2020data} proposed adaptive transmission scheme and generalized data representation scheme to address the limited data rate issue.
+In \cite{roy2019rfal}, the authors proposed the radio frequency (RF) adversarial learning framework for building a robust system to identify rogue RF transmitters by designing and implementing a generative adversarial net.
+The work \cite{tan2020intelligent} presented an intelligent duty-cycle medium access control protocol to realize the effective and fair spectrum sharing between LTE and WiFi systems without requiring signalling exchanges.